 Wright Medical Technology introduced its Conserve metal-on-metal hip implants to surgeons for distribution in 2006 after obtaining FDA approval through a quickened 510(k) approval process, through which they only had to show substantial similarity to a hip replacement device already on the market.
 Use of the 510(k) approval process allowed the company to avoid the more rigorous device testing demanded by the alternative Pre-Market Approval process.

 The Conserve device consists of a cobalt-chromium femoral head placed within a cobalt-chromium acetabular cup.
-Because the head and cup components, made of like material but containing no liner, grind together, they often release toxic amounts of metal wear debris into the body.
+Because the head and cup components grind together, they often release toxic amounts of metal wear debris into the body.
 This toxic metal wear debris has caused thousands of Wright implant patients to develop:

 - Elevated cobalt and chromium ion levels